ARISTO M 76

 A first look at it might give the impression that this is a simple plain calculator with only basic functionality but of course it isn’t.

-Very similar to the Aristo M 75 but with an added key for exponents ("EE", at the expense of the "M-" function).
+Very similar to the Aristo M 75 but with an added key for exponents ( EE, at the expense of the M− function).
 When a result is displayed with an exponent only 5 digits remain for the number part.
-To display the extra 3 digits not shown the "AW" function can be used.
+To display the extra 3 digits not shown the AW function can be used.

 The calculator uses a non standard way to show the 6 and the 9 with only 5 segments instead of the usual 6.
 A single dot at the left of the display is used to indicate a non-zero value in the calculator’s memory.
 Funny enough the picture on the front of the manual shows the regular 6 and 9 symbols.